valdepeace/glukose-service/README.md

 java -jar glukose.jar -p /opt/glukose/export -w 1500
 ```
 # Result
 The result of the service have a JSON format to be consumed by the app glukose.
-The file created have the format of:
+The file created have this name:
 [Device Serial Number]#[Created time].json

 An example could be LAGV041S04629#20160225234331.json